Siddarthan999/PCA-EXP-1-PCA-GPU-Based-Vector-Summation/README.md

         }

 ## Output:

 Let the block.x = 1023:

+		root@SAV-MLSystem:/home/student/Sidd_Lab_Exp_1# nvcc sumArraysOnGPU-timer.cu -o sumArraysOnGPU-timer
+		root@SAV-MLSystem:/home/student/Sidd_Lab_Exp_1# nvcc sumArraysOnGPU-timer.cu
+		root@SAV-MLSystem:/home/student/Sidd_Lab_Exp_1# ./sumArraysOnGPU-timer
+		./sumArraysOnGPU-timer Starting...
 		Using Device 0: NVIDIA GeForce GT 710
-	Vector Size 16777216
+		Vector size 16777216
-	InitialData Time elapsed 0.423369 sec
+		initialData Time elapsed 0.427707 sec
-	sumArraysOnHost Time elapsed 0.034731 sec
+		sumArraysOnHost Time elapsed 0.034538 sec
-	sumArraysOnGPU <<< 16401, 1023 >>> Time elapsed 0.025321 sec
+		sumArraysOnGPU <<<  16401, 1023  >>>  Time elapsed 0.020212 sec
 		Arrays match.

+		root@SAV-MLSystem:/home/student/Sidd_Lab_Exp_1#

 Let the block.x = 1024:

-Let the block.x = 1024:
+		root@SAV-MLSystem:/home/student/Sidd_Lab_Exp_1# nvcc sumArraysOnGPU-timer.cu -o sumArraysOnGPU-timer
+		root@SAV-MLSystem:/home/student/Sidd_Lab_Exp_1# nvcc sumArraysOnGPU-timer.cu
+		root@SAV-MLSystem:/home/student/Sidd_Lab_Exp_1# ./sumArraysOnGPU-timer
+		./sumArraysOnGPU-timer Starting...
 		Using Device 0: NVIDIA GeForce GT 710
 		Vector size 16777216
-    InitialData Time elapsed 0.423369 sec
+		initialData Time elapsed 0.423519 sec
-	sumArraysOnHost Time elapsed 0.034731 sec
+		sumArraysOnHost Time elapsed 0.034505 sec
-    sumArraysOnGPU <<< 16401, 1023 >>> Time elapsed 0.002456 sec
+		sumArraysOnGPU <<<  16384, 1024  >>>  Time elapsed 0.020785 sec
 		Arrays match.

+		root@SAV-MLSystem:/home/student/Sidd_Lab_Exp_1#

 ## Differences and the Reason:
+* The difference between the execution configurations with block.x = 1023 and block.x = 1024 is the number of threads per block.
+When block.x = 1023, there are a total of 16,694 threads (16401 blocks x 1023 threads per block), while with block.x = 1024, there are 16,777,216 threads (16384 blocks x 1024 threads per block).
+This means that with block.x = 1024, the total number of threads is much higher than with block.x = 1023.
+* In terms of performance, the difference between these two configurations is not significant.
+The execution time of the kernel function sumArraysOnGPU is slightly faster with block.x = 1023 (0.020212 sec) compared to block.x = 1024 (0.020785 sec), but the difference is small.
-* The maximum number of threads per block is determined by the hardware and varies among different GPU models.
-In this case, it seems that the maximum number of threads per block for the device being used is 1024.
+* The reason why the performance difference is small is because the number of threads that can be run in parallel is limited by the hardware resources of the GPU.
+In this case, the number of threads per block is already high enough that adding more threads does not result in a significant improvement in performance.
+Additionally, with block.x = 1024, there are fewer blocks, which can lead to underutilization of the GPU's resources.
-* When launching a kernel with a large number of threads, it is usually beneficial to use as many threads per block as possible, up to the maximum allowed by the device.
-This is because launching multiple blocks incurs some overhead, and using a larger number of threads per block can help to hide this overhead and improve performance.
-* In this case, we can see that using 1024 threads per block instead of 1023 resulted in a significant performance improvement, with the kernel executing in only 0.002456 sec compared to 0.025321 sec.
-This is likely due to the reduced overhead of launching fewer blocks.
+* Overall, the performance difference between these two configurations is not significant, and the optimal configuration may depend on the specific hardware and workload.

 ## (ii) Refer to sumArraysOnGPU-timer.cu, and let block.x = 256.
 Make a new kernel to let each thread handle two elements.
 Compare the results with other execution configurations.